kylecorry31/kylecorry31.github.io/_posts/2020-2-5-extrasensory-perception.md

 **More coming soon!**

 ## Code
-The code and schematic for the barometric sense can be found [here](https://github.com/kylecorry31/pressure-sense).

-The code and schematic for the magnetoreception can be found [here](https://github.com/kylecorry31/north-sense).
+The code and schematic for this project can be found [here](https://github.com/kylecorry31/extrasensory-perception).